Proper polyhedral divisors and torus actions over arbitrary fields: Functoriality and semilinear morphisms

 \subsection{Functoriality of the Altmann-Hausen construction}

-Let $k$ be a field.
 As stated in \cref{section Polyhedral Divisors}, proper polyhedral divisors form a category.
-Besides, by \cref{theoremmainaltmannhausensplitintro}, there is an assignation $\D\mapsto X(\D)$ from pp-divisors to normal affine varieties endowed with an effective torus action.
-This assignation actually defines a functor $X:\mathfrak{PPDiv}(k)\to\mathcal{E}(k)$, where $\mathcal{E}(k)$ stands for the category of normal affine varieties endowed with an effective action of a split algebraic torus over $k$ and whose morphisms are equivariant morphisms of varieties over $k$.
-In order to prove this statement, we need to exlain how the assignation works on morphisms.
+Besides, by \cref{theoremmainaltmannhausensplitintro}, there is an assignment $\D\mapsto X(\D)$ from pp-divisors to affine normal varieties endowed with an effective torus action.
+This assignment actually defines a functor $X:\mathfrak{PPDiv}(k)\to\mathcal{E}(k)$, where $\mathcal{E}(k)$ stands for the category of affine normal varieties endowed with an effective action of a split algebraic torus over $k$ and whose morphisms are equivariant morphisms of varieties over $k$.
+In order to prove this statement, we need to explain how the assignment works on morphisms.